dmaman86/courier-app/courier-backend/primes-server/README.md

   - The application sends and receives messages using Kafka, with the Kafka server running at `localhost:9092`.
   - The producer uses `StringSerializer` for the key and `JsonSerializer` for the value to send data.
   - The consumer belongs to the `primes-consumer` group, which listens to messages from the Kafka topic.

+## Endpoints
+The Primes Server doesn't expose any public REST endpoints.
+It listens to messages from Kafka and interacts with the database.

 ## Primes-Server Structure:
 ```bash